siglens/siglens-docs/docs/benchmarks/benchmark-runbook.md

 sudo chmod 777 .
 ```

-## Benchmark siglens
+## Benchmark SigLens
 You'll want three terminals.
-Terminal 1 will run siglens, Terminal 2 will do some setup and view the logs, and Terminal 3 will send the queries.
+Terminal 1 will run SigLens, Terminal 2 will do some setup and view the logs, and Terminal 3 will send the queries.
 Terminal 3 can run in your local machine if you setup the server to accept HTTP traffic, but Terminals 1 and 2 should be on the server.
 Start with Terminal 1.

 ### Install Go
 ```bash